Title: Parallel Realities: Entropy Through Black Matter: By Stanza 2014.

-An artwork using networked real time cameras to produce a real time experience of multiple places linking them togther virtually.
+This digital artwork uses networked cameras to produce a real time experience of multiple places linking them together virtually.

 How / Technology

 This is a digital artwork using computer code to capture images.
-A generative algorithm presents the images to the scree where they get manipulated and controledl into the aesthtic.
-The Gallery Version installation consists of three computers and three 48 inch screens, cables and internet connection.
+A generative algorithm presents the images to the screen where they get manipulated and controlled into the aesthetic experience you see.
+The gallery version installation consists of three computers and three 48 inch screens, cables and internet connection.

 Wolverhamton Art Gallery September 2014